kevin137/cv/README.md

 *Project Manager, Multimedia Business Unit (2012-currently)*

 **Serving as Project Manager for customized, cloud-connected television headend**

-updated transmitter IC to reduce EM emissions, exhibited improved manufacturability and durability.
-Collaborated with contract manufacturer and PCB fabricator to tune characteristic impedance to optimize signal integrity.
-Characterized the new assembly, which had improved signal quality, bit error rate, and lower overall cost.
+Collaborated.

-**Led hardware and mechanical development for new multimedia headend** Developed new modular headend architecture including a novel, cost-effective networking system for the control plane based on embeddeded USB--several current products are based on this platform and its derivatives.
+**Led hardware and mechanical development for new multimedia headend**
+Developed nmodular headend architecture including a novel, cost-effective networking system for the control plane based on embeddeded USB--several current products are based on this platform and its derivatives.
 Designed, implemented, and tested new active cooling system for the platform.
-Led hardware design of all key PCBAs for the system, integrating new microprocessor, FPGA, DRAM system, and Ethernet IPcores.
-Collaborated with PCB fabricator to optimize performance and cost.
+Led hardware design of all key PCBAs for the system, integrating new microprocessor, FPGA, DRAM systems, and Ethernet IPcores.
+Collaborated with PCB fabricators to optimize performance and cost of hardware, with firmware developers to rationalize and modularize devicetree, and mechanical designers to improve EMC.

-**Led design for networking subsystem of TV platform** Including Ethernet switch module, bla,
+**Led design for networking subsystem of TV platform**
+Specified, designed, and implemented streaming-optimized networking system, from hardware to VLAN level, from line cards PHYs to switch fabric ASIC.
+System based on gigabit-Ethernet integrates switching ASIC in custom modular hardware, and including microprocessor and FPGA for headend management.
+Managed development of custom firmware for switch ASIC in external contractor.
+Developed validation protocols, and production test stand including bespoke hardware and software written in Ruby.

 *R&D Technical Staff, Multimedia Business Unit (2007-2012)*

 **Designed hardware for H.264 transcoding module**
 bla bla, bla

 **Developed hardware for network-enabled satellite television transmodulator**

-MTX, bla, bla
+bla, bla

 ### Molex Inc.  Maumelle, Arkansas
 *Electrical Engineer, High Performance Adapters Business Unit (2005-2007)*